 Your premium is a reflection of you.
 If you’re a risky driver to insure, you’ll pay more.
 If you’re safer behind the wheel, you’ll most likely pay less.
 The complicated part is that each insurance company considers different factors as more important for estimating your risks.
 For example, one company may see a driver with only a GED as higher-risk than a PhD student, but company number two many not use education at all when calculating premiums.
 Be prepared to answer the following to determine your risk factor/premium:

 - How your car is used

 Insurance For High-Risk Drivers

 Created in 1972, the Maryland Automobile Insurance Fund was developed to help drivers in Maryland who have been deemed as high-risk drivers, get auto insurance.
 If you’re having difficulty getting car insurance in the private market, you should consider looking at insurance offered by the MAIF.

-To prove you’re insured, you’ll need to have your insurance company send in an FR-19 form.
+Yes, to prove you’re insured, you’ll need to have your insurance company send in an FR-19 form.
 Driving without it?
 Expect some unpleasantness like:

 - You’ll lose your license plates and registration

 - You’ll have to pay $150 for the first 30 days of lapsed insurance and $7 a day more after that